From the city streets to the brilliance of the wild — Nature is right at Tromsø’s doorstep…

 Number of participants: 1-4.

-Level of difficulty: This hike takes us over a 591 meter ascent to the summit over a 3.25 km distance.
-It is mostly gradual although there is an 80 meter, steeper portion where the incline is moderate (about 27 degrees) and trekking poles are helpful.
+Level of difficulty: This hike takes us up in elevation about 600 meters (about 200 ft) to the summit over a 3.25 km distance (about 2 miles).
 There are portions with uneven, rocky terrain that can be slippery if wet.

-This trek requires that you are relatively active and healthy but you don’t need to be an athlete.
-If you can walk uphill without becoming short of breath very soon and having to stop, you should be ok.
-If you decide it is too difficult, it is possible, weather permitting, to detour at about the half-way point, by yourself to the cable car station and purchase a one-way ticket to descend to the base.
+This trek will be moderately difficult if you are relatively active and you have no relevant health conditions (e.g. breathing problems or joint pain in your leg).
+Previous experience on long, uphill hikes will be helpful.
+If you decide it is too difficult, it is possible, weather permitting, to detour at about the half-way point, to the cable car station and purchase a one-way ticket to descend to the base.

 What to wear: Weather conditions in Tromsø can change rapidly so it’s advisable to bring extra layers for warmth and rain and wind protection.
 It is often windy at the treeless, rocky summit and there can be strong gusts.
 What starts out as a calm day can surprisingly lead to weather that requires extra layers.
 Proper footwear is also advisable.
 It’s best to wear shoes or boots that offer comfort and good traction on a hiking trail rather than those that look good on a city street!
 Sunblock and sunglasses are also a good idea.